ebonnal/streamable/README.md

 ```
 </details>

-> *Awaiting* the stream iterates over it as an `AsyncIterable` until exhaustion, and returns it:
+> *Awaiting* the stream iterates over it as an `AsyncIterable` until exhaustion without collecting its elements, and returns it:

 <details><summary style="text-indent: 40px;">👀 show snippet</summary></br>